Skip to content

-Studies about Delta-9 THC-O Acetate are Limited
+Studies about delta-9 THC-O acetate are limited

-young man smoking a vape
+young man smoking vape e-cigarette

 Delta-9 THC-O acetate is a synthetic derivative of cannabis and causes psychoactive effects like those of delta-9 THC.
 There are limited available studies of delta-9 THC-O acetate’s clinical effects in humans, so caution is advised when using this product.